waterflow17/optus/README.md

 ### Notes
 1. **Use field 'lon' instead of 'long'**
     - One of the requirement is to return field 'long' from BOM response, but I can't find any corresponding fields.
 Instead I found 'lon' which is in the json response.
 2. Use user-agent
     - when using programs (either curl, or python web service request) to query BOM server, I got permission denied.
     - This is due to BOM to prevent web scrape practice
     - To get around this issue, I add user-agent in the web request header
 3. **Use 10 instead of 20 as filtering temperature**
     - The requirement is to use 20, but after using it, it will return none records in our current weather.
     - So I use 10 degree instead.
     - You can filter and pass any degree you want by using  `?apparent_t=20` in the url.
-4. The host heroku/bom may have a glitche which I encoutnered this morning (20/07/2022), when demo app returned error message 'forbidden' (from BOM).
+4. The host heroku/bom sometimes may have a glitche which I encoutnered this morning (20/07/2022), when demo app returned error message 'forbidden' (from BOM).
 I am not sure it is from heroku or BOM.
 After restarting the app, it was back working.